orelger/SEARCH-WORD/README.md

 ### DESCRIPTION:

-Looking for a word recursively in the path
+Looking for a word recursively in the path and saves the result in new folder with all the files that the word appears their.